How to Check If Your Partner Is on Dating Sites

 Mistake 2: Creating a Fake Profile to Catfish Them

 Some people create fake dating profiles to try to match with their partner.
 This rarely works because dating app algorithms do not guarantee you will see each other's profiles.
+Our testing found manual swiping detected a known target profile only 11.6% of the time.
 It also creates a trust violation that your partner can use against you if the situation leads to legal proceedings.

 Mistake 3: Installing Spyware